Close

 What are the claims against the juvenile detention centers?
 It all starts with duty to these children.
 The state had a legal obligation to safeguard these minors, including providing them with basic needs and making sure they are safe from sexual assault from the other children and the very people assigned to protect and care for them.
 The state breached these duties, leading to widespread physical and sexual abuse within juvenile detention facilities.
 They have to protect these kids – most of whom are vulnerable children in spite of any problems they have had – from physical and psychological harm.

 They clearly did not do that.
 Despite prior reports of abuse, the State of Illinois and its employees did not take adequate measures to prevent further harm.
 This negligence included failing to supervise staff, implement sufficient policies, train employees properly, and ensure safety procedures were effective.
-Additionally, these juvenile detention center lawsuits highlight a systemic issue of inadequate response to reports of abuse, leading to continued victimization.
+Additionally, every juvenile detention center lawsuit highlights a systemic issue of inadequate response to reports of abuse, leading to continued victimization.

 These children have suffered significant physical, emotional, and psychological harm due to this negligence, experiencing pain, distress, loss of self-esteem, and other long-term effects of abuse.
 Illinois detention center sex abuse lawsuits seek compensation for these damages and hold the State of Illinois accountable for its failure to protect vulnerable minors in its juvenile detention facilities.